jessepav/lacygoill-wiki-backup/awk/awk.md

     $ awk '$1 ~ /x/'

-Anything you type will be printed back if it contains an `x` character.
+Anything you type will be printed back if it contains the character `x`.

 ### When is the interactive mode useful?

-When you need to test a piece of code.
+When you need to test a simple piece of code, and see how it reacts to different
+inputs:

    1. write the code
    2. write some arbitrary input